OWL Privacy Policy

 How long we keep it & how to delete it

-- Tokens: the stored (encrypted) Google token persists only until you disconnect Google in OWL or revoke OWL's access from your Google Account permissions page; disconnecting deletes the stored token blob.
-We do not retain Google tokens beyond what is needed to perform the imports you initiate.
+- Tokens: each stored (encrypted) Google token persists only until you disconnect that connection in OWL (the cloud picker, the calendar's account list, or Mail settings' Unlink) or revoke OWL's access from your Google Account permissions page; disconnecting deletes the stored token blob and asks Google to revoke the token.
+We do not retain Google tokens beyond what is needed to serve the connections you keep.

-- Revocation: revoking access at Google immediately stops OWL from being able to read anything new from your Drive.
+- Revocation: revoking access at Google immediately stops OWL from being able to read anything new from your Drive, Calendar, or Gmail.
 To delete already-imported copies, delete those items in OWL.
 To request deletion of any associated data, contact privacy@ndevr.org.

 9. Cookies, browser storage & tracking